Find Grad Schools

 88% Women

 Maryville University of Saint Louis is the 13th most popular school in the nation for students seeking a master's degree in health professions.
 Roughly 10,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-The health professions program at Maryville University of Saint Louis awarded 950 master's degrees during the 2020-2021 school year.
-About 88% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 950 people received their master's degree in health professions from Maryville U. Around 23% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 916 Yearly Graduations

 University of Cincinnati - Main Campus is the 14th most popular school in the nation for students seeking a master's degree in health professions.
 Roughly 40,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-During the 2020-2021 academic year, 916 people received their master's degree in health professions from UC.
-About 87% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 916 people received their master's degree in health professions from UC.
+Of these students, 88% were women and 20% were members of underrepresented racial-ethnic groups.

 #15